 But it is OK to actually begin teaching the first week, too.

-But that doesn’t mean you have to do so all day, everyday during the first few weeks of school.
+Yes, stress rules and procedures plus review them constantly.
+But that doesn’t mean doing so all day during the first few weeks of school.

 Take 30 minutes to an hour each day during the first week of school to focus on procedures and rules.

 Or sprinkle classroom management mini-lessons throughout the day over a period of several days.

 It’s also important to authentically mix teaching and classroom management procedures as much as possible.